ben-yeung/nft-vision-discord/README.md

 * Due note that using the OpenSea API can become rate limited without an API Key.
 See more here on requesting a free key [OpenSea Docs](https://docs.opensea.io/reference/request-an-api-key)
 * The eth and gas commands utilize Etherscan's API endpoint to fetch details.
 See more on getting a key here [Etherscan API Docs](https://docs.etherscan.io/)
 * ETH conversion is dependent on CoinGecko's API.
 See more here [CoinGecko Docs](https://www.coingecko.com/en/api/documentation)
+* Rank Rarity scoring is close/comparable to many other rarity sites such as RaritySniffer or NFTNerds.

 ## 🛠 Dependencies Include:
 * [mongoose](https://www.npmjs.com/package/mongoose)